TomBurdge/Open-AI-Streamlit-Demo/README.md

 Interested in using this application?

-Visit [This link](https://parent-brands-open-ai-app-demo-cjwqtbpluasoalp3n4vz9q.streamlit.app/) to access the app, hosted on the Streamlit Community Cloud.
+Visit [this link](https://parent-brands-open-ai-app-demo-cjwqtbpluasoalp3n4vz9q.streamlit.app/) to access the app, hosted on the Streamlit Community Cloud.
 At present, to access you will need a password.

 I don't want to flood streamlit's servers (this is hosted on StreamLit Community Cloud) or my own API key with traffic.